infazz/imagemagick-engine/readme.txt

 == Changelog ==

 = 1.5.0 =
-* Tested with WP 3.5-beta1
+* Tested with WP 3.5-beta2
 * Allow choosing between optimize for quality & size for each image size
-* Fix resize UI bug in media pop-up
+* Fix resize UI bug in media pop-up and new attachment editor (post.php)
 * Add "ime_after_resize" action after resize
 * Catch Imagick exceptions
 * Modified code now uses more of WP standard coding style
+* Updated French translation, thanks to Damien Fabreguettes
+* Updated Swedish translation for new strings

 = 1.4.0 =
 * Tested with WP 3.3.1